SecOpsPete/incident-response-sentinel/log-visualizations/README.md

 This lab highlights how Microsoft Sentinel transforms raw telemetry into geolocation-driven insights.
 By leveraging the power of KQL, watchlists, and workbook visualizations, defenders can more easily identify threats, monitor behavior, and respond proactively.

-> 📍 Every map here was built from real or simulated logs using Microsoft-native tools — no third-party ingestion required.
+> 📍 Every map here was built from real logs using Microsoft-native tools — no third-party ingestion required.

 ---